 We’ve just engaged in physical activities and spent time in the sights of this wonderful peninsula.
 Next, we’ll use delightful local foods to recover the energies we’ve spent.
 Then let our taste journey begin here in Çeşme!

-Bests of dining: Local Mezes and Fishes
+Fine dining in Cesme: Local Mezes and Fishes

 Located on a coastline, Çeşme, undeniably famous for its local Raki-Fish dinings besides hundreds of local olive oil appetizers –or simply “meze” as Turkish residents prefer- that take their place on these tables.